imrishuroy/spring-jwt-authentication/Readme.md

     use authentication_database;

-5.Give password for the user:
+5.Give password for the user

 6.To enter into the SQL mode

     \sql

+7.Show all the tables in the database

+    show tables;

-7.Add the user roles in the table
+8.Add the user roles in the table

     INSERT INTO roles(name) VALUES('ROLE_USER');
     INSERT INTO roles(name) VALUES('ROLE_MODERATOR');
     INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-8.To check the user roles in the table
+9.To check the user roles in the table

     select * from roles;

-9.To check the users in the table
+10.To check the users in the table

     select * from users;

-10.To check the user roles in the table
+11.To check the user roles in the table

     select * from user_roles;